pewx2/todostory/README.md

-# todostory
+# ToDo Story
-ToDo list, but like stories
+ToDo list, but like instagram stories

+Status: work in progress